Mayuresh12/myPhotoGallery/README.md

+## Future implementation

-The following features can be implemented in future:
+The following features can be implemented in the current project:

 * [x] User can view the images in moments.
 * [x] User allow to take photos and videos and upload them in the real time.